georgrmat/DEX_VIEWER/README.md

 ```bash
 pip install -r requirements.txt
 ```

 Usage
-Ensure you have created a file named token_adresses.txt in the data directory, containing the necessary token addresses.
+Ensure you have the token_adresses.txt in the data directory, containing the necessary token addresses.
+You can add the adresses of the tokens you want.

 Run the Streamlit app: